Johnnie Cochran

 Johnnie Lee Cochran Jr. (/ˈkɒkrən/ KOK-rən; October 2, 1937 – March 29, 2005) was an American attorney from California who was involved in numerous civil rights and police brutality cases throughout his 38-year career.
-Noted for his skill in the courtroom, he is best known for leading the so-called "Dream Team" during the murder trial of O.J.
-Simpson.
+He led the so-called "Dream Team" of defense lawyers during the murder trial of O. J. Simpson.

 Cochran also represented Sean Combs, Michael Jackson, Tupac Shakur, Stanley Tookie Williams, Todd Bridges, football player Jim Brown, Snoop Dogg, former heavyweight champion Riddick Bowe, 1992 Los Angeles riot beating victim Reginald Oliver Denny, inmate and activist Geronimo Pratt, and athlete Marion Jones when she faced doping charges during her high school track career.

-Early life and education
+Early life

-Cochran was born in 1937 in Shreveport, Louisiana.
+Cochran was born in 1937 in Shreveport, Louisiana, the great-grandson of a slave.
 His father, Johnnie Cochran Sr. (October 20, 1916 – April 29, 2018), was an insurance salesman and his mother sold Avon products.

 The family relocated to the West Coast during the second wave of the Great Migration, eventually settling in Los Angeles.
 Cochran was six years old when his family moved into a three bedroom, one bath, wood frame house in West Adams, which was a middle-class neighborhood at that time.

 Cochran went to local schools and graduated first in his class from Los Angeles High School in 1955.
 He earned a Bachelor of Arts degree in business economics from the University of California, Los Angeles, in 1959 and a Juris Doctor from the Loyola Law School in 1962.
 He was a member of Kappa Alpha Psi fraternity, initiated through the Upsilon chapter and the fraternity's 45th Laurel Wreath laureate.